diodechain/website/_posts/2020-02-14-Diode-February-Update.md

 image: feb_head.jpg
 ---

 It's time again for an update on our progress over the last quarter.
-While last September and October were busy with Events, the recent couple of month we spend in some focused engineering on our Testnet.
-We're preparing to face the community again in the next events at:
+While last September and October were busy with events, the recent couple of months we spent some time working on our Testnet.
+We're getting ready to engage with the community again in several up-coming events:
 * [ETH-Denver](https://www.ethdenver.com/) running [right now...](https://twitter.com/diode_chain/status/1228155750846873600)
 * [Stanford Blockchain Conference](https://cbr.stanford.edu/sbc20/)
 * [Vienna ECDON](https://edcon.io/)